How to Remove Bloatware from Windows 10 Easily [2026]

 Uninstall Bloated Applications

-• Click on the Windows icon from the bottom-left corner.
+• Click on the Windows icon in the bottom-left corner.

-• Next, navigate for the program that you want to remove and right-click on it.
+• Next, navigate to the program that you want to remove and right-click on it.

 • Finally, click on the Uninstall button and confirm it.